ideafarm/RFC-IPv6-Sparse-Random-Addressing/draft-ideafarm-ipv6-sparse-random-addressing.md

 The author thanks the ARIN Regional Internet Registry for temporarily providing an IPv6 /36 block to accommodate his study of, and experimentation with, sparse random addressing.

+This document was formatted and uploaded to the IETF Datatracker database using the wonderful automation tool created by Martin Thomson, available at https://github.com/martinthomson/internet-draft-template .